GunSik2/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The number of unique classes/labels in the data set is ?
 43

 #### Exploratory Visulaization
-The histogram of the trainig data set shows the distributions of the data set number of unique classes.
+The histogram of the trainig data set shows the distributions of each classes.

 ![alt text][image1]